 Are there any ethical banking options?

-First of all, it’s important to remember that not all political involvement is inherently bad, though if corporate banks donating to politicians is not your scene, there are options.
+Not all political involvement is inherently bad.
+But if you oppose corporate banks donating to politicians, there are options.

-Small local banks, by their very nature, will never be on the list of big donors to political elections simply because they are small enough to stay out of the fray.
+Small local banks, by their very nature, will never be on the list of big donors to political elections because they are too small to join the fray.
 If you’re looking at a credit union, however, the federally backed ones are a part of a super PAC to influence national elections.
 The bank Santander is notably absent from American politics compared to other commercial banks with locations in multiple states.

 At the end of the day, the choice of which bank is right for you depends on plenty of factors, not the least of which should be the institution’s ethics.
 Always do your research before you trust a bank with your life’s savings.